Dual circulation

 Domestic-international dual circulation is a Chinese government strategy to reorient the country's economy to a "new development pattern" (新发展格局) by prioritizing domestic consumption ("internal" or "domestic circulation"), making the economy more self-reliant in key sectors, reducing dependence on foreign markets, while also remaining open to international trade and investment ("external" or "international circulation").
 Dual circulation involves making the domestic market less dependent on external fluctuations and shocks while also making the country's economy more indispensable to the outside world.

-The economic policy of dual circulation was first put forward on 14 May 2020 by the Politburo Standing Committee of the Chinese Communist Party (CCP) and later revised by CCP General Secretary Xi Jinping to stress prioritizing "internal circulation".
+The economic policy of dual circulation was first put forward in May 2020 by the Politburo Standing Committee of the Chinese Communist Party (CCP) and later revised by CCP General Secretary Xi Jinping to stress prioritizing "internal circulation".

 History

-The intellectual predecessor of dual circulation was the "great international circulation", a strategy of economic growth through export-oriented production, articulated by Wang Jian during the era of former paramount leader Deng Xiaoping.
+The intellectual predecessor of dual circulation was the "great international circulation", a strategy of economic growth through export-oriented production, first articulated by Wang Jian in 1988.

 In 2020, the COVID-19 pandemic brought a global economic downturn and a decline in demand.
 In response to these pressures as well as the China–United States trade war and American trade restrictions against Huawei and other Chinese firms, the Chinese government adopted a greater domestic focus.
 In the Chinese view, these trends towards anti-globalization, populism, and protectionism in Western countries means that China should expand its domestic markets and economic self-reliance.

-On 14 May 2020, the CCP Politburo Standing Committee proposed a "new development pattern of mutual benefit through domestic-international dual circulation".
-On 23 May 2020, at the Chinese People's Political Consultative Conference 13th National Committee, Xi Jinping said the country needed a development program that "takes the domestic market as the mainstay while letting internal and external markets boost each other".
+On 14 May 2020, at a meeting of the CCP Politburo Standing Committee, Xi Jinping proposed a "new development pattern of mutual benefit through domestic-international dual circulation".
+On 23 May 2020, at the Chinese People's Political Consultative Conference 13th National Committee, Xi said the country needed a development program that "takes the domestic market as the mainstay while letting internal and external markets boost each other".
 In an October 2020 speech to the CCP's Central Financial and Economic Affairs Commission, Xi stated that "China must tighten international production chains' dependence on China, forming powerful countermeasures and deterrent capabilities against foreigners artificially cutting off supplies."
 Dual circulation was made part of the fourteenth five-year plan for 2021 to 2025, which was drafted during the fifth plenum of the 19th Central Committee of the CCP in October 2020.
 On 4 November 2020, during his keynote speech by video at the opening ceremony for the third China International Import Expo, Xi said that this policy "is not any kind of closed-off domestic circulation, but rather an increasingly open domestic-international dual circulation, not just for China's own development needs, but also to benefit the people of all countries".